fcruceru/sponsor-creator-nametbd/README.md

 >This will start the server hosting the API as well as attach the debugger to the correct process.

 TODO: Environment variables

+To initialize the database tables, call the `/resetDb` endpoint with a GET request.
+After this, you should be all set.

+TODO: Add an npm script to initialise db